 However, it is often the case we can’t fight or escape the situation, and instead we freeze, the body completely shutting down and effectively ‘playing dead’ so that we can survive what is happening.
 The freeze response is an entirely appropriate and normal reaction to a threatening experience and the brain doing its job to protect us.
 However the consequence of this reaction is that trauma isn’t processed, remaining ‘live’ in the body and mind, and which then leads to an array of stressful symptoms and fragmentation of self.

-Traumatic symptoms can range from feeling sleepless and restless, angry and tearful, anxious, hyper-vigilant and over-aroused (constantly looking out for danger), high degrees of stress and tension, anxiety attacks, feeling numb, a sense of detachment or ‘out-of-bodyness’ from the self (dissociation), nightmares and flashbacks, unable to concentrate and avoiding social situations, to full-blown depression and anxiety disorders, PTSD, personality disorders in particular border-line personality disorder (also now referred to as volatile personality disorder), eating disorders, and dissociative disorders.
+Trauma symptoms can range from feeling sleepless and restless, angry and tearful, anxious, hyper-vigilant and over-aroused; to experiencing panic attacks, a sense of detachment or ‘out-of-bodyness’ (dissociation), intrusive thoughts, nightmares and flashbacks; and to full-blown depression and dissociative and anxiety disorders ranging from PTSD to DID (dissociative identity disorder).